 Once Katherine has this information in a single email thread, she will email you the time that works for both of you.

-• The receipt for your PayPal payment, indicating which session you have purchased.
+• Send the receipt for your PayPal payment, indicating which session you have purchased.

 • Please take the test at https://enneagramtritypetest.com